emilyvertosick/Statistics-Course/docs/05-week5.md

 ## Area under the curve: 0.8143
 ```

 So the marker has an area under the curve of 0.814.
-The `roc` function is particularly useful if you want to know the area-under-the-curve with and without a marker.
+The `roc` function from the {pROC} package is particularly useful if you want to know the area-under-the-curve with and without a marker.

 For instance, the code below could tell you how much the area-under-the-curve increases when you add a new marker to a model to predict cancer that already includes age.